Traditional Admissions Requirements

 Nurse Scholars Program

 The Nurse Scholars Program is designed to directly admit academically gifted students into the clinical major as freshman.
 Participation in the Nurse Scholars Program provides early admission into the major for qualified students.
-The Nurse Scholar application must be in coordination with the student’s application to the University of Wisconsin Oshkosh.
-The link for the application is provided upon request from email@example.com or firstname.lastname@example.org.
+The Nurse Scholar application is provided upon request from firstname.lastname@example.org or email@example.com after admission to the University of Wisconsin – Oshkosh.

 Nurse Scholars Program Requirements: